 - You may find a low cashout limit tied to a bonus

 Tips on getting the most value out of your bonus(es)

 Before deciding on which bonuses might be the best fit for you, it’s worth investigating a few common themes you’ll encounter when playing/choosing a casino bonus.
-Firstly, investigating whether or not a bonus is ‘sticky’ or ‘non-sticky’ should be a major consideration when deciding on accepting a bonus.
+Firstly, investigating whether or not a bonus is ‘sticky’ or ‘non-sticky should be a major consideration when deciding on accepting a bonus.
 Other considerations should include the allowable wagering amounts, which games you are eligible to play with the bonus, and, if you’re playing slots, which type of slot best suits your needs.

-Type of bonus funds (sticky versus non sticky)
+Type of bonus funds (sticky versus non-sticky)

 Knowing whether the bonus you are considering is sticky or non-sticky is vitally important as it determines how much time and effort you will have to put in in order to clear your bonus and any winnings associated with it.

-A sticky bonus is a bonus which is effectively ‘stuck’ to your initial deposit, meaning that you cannot withdraw any winnings until all wagering requirements (the amount you must wager in order to clear the bonus) have been met.
+A sticky bonus is a bonus that is effectively ‘stuck’ to your initial deposit, meaning that you cannot withdraw any winnings until all wagering requirements (the amount you must wager in order to clear the bonus) have been met.

 This is because all winnings are considered ‘bonus’ winnings as both the deposit and bonus are tied to one another.
 Furthermore, more often than not, as the deposit and bonus effectively become one pot of money with the same requirements, a wagering requirement of, say, 40x the deposit, becomes 40x the deposit + 40x the bonus.

 The only money eligible for withdrawal during this time is the initial deposit and if that is withdrawn both the bonus and any winnings earned from the deposit are removed.
 Also, in some instances, even after meeting the wagering requirements you may not be able to withdraw the bonus money, only any winnings you may have earned from it.